Our history

 This was also the year that Henslowe’s step-daughter married the eminent actor, Edward Alleyn.
 From then on, Alleyn was closely associated with The Rose and its fortunes.

-Together the Dulwich papers constitute a uniquely rich resource for the study of the Elizabethan stage, enabling us to establish the history of The Rose in far greater detail than for any other playhouse of the time.
+The Dulwich papers constitute a uniquely rich resource for the study of the Elizabethan stage, enabling us to establish the history of The Rose in far greater detail than for any other playhouse of the time.

 1600-5: Final years and closure